 - Lining Paper.
 We highly recommend this lining paper from SupaDec.

 Choosing the Right Grade of Lining Paper

-Lining Paper comes in several different sizes (length and width) and several different ‘grades’.
-Each grade determines how thick the paper is.
+Lining Paper comes in several sizes (length and width) and different ‘grades’.
+Each grade determines how thick the Paper is.
 A lower number relates to a thinner paper, and a higher number means a much thicker paper.

-If you have freshly plastered walls, but just have some hairline cracks, you will be able to use a thin grade of paper; e.g. 800
+If you have freshly plastered walls but have some hairline cracks, use a thin grade of paper, e.g. 800.

-If your walls are particularly old and you have a lot more to cover-up, a higher grade would be more suitable; e.g. 2000.
+If your walls are particularly old and you have much more to cover up, a higher grade would be more suitable, e.g. 2000.

 Calculating how much Lining Paper you will need